satyamgovan18/Calculator/README.md

 # Calculator
-Created an non graphical calculator with python
+It is an non graphical calculator with python